The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 758 members out of 791 rating the stock outperform, and 33 members rating it underperform.
-Among 149 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 142 give Synaptics a green thumbs-up, and seven give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 751 members out of 787 rating the stock outperform, and 36 members rating it underperform.
+Among 171 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 164 give Synaptics a green thumbs-up, and seven give it a red thumbs-down.

-Looking to profit from the makers of computer hardware?
-You may be missing something obvious about where the money will be made in the tech industry of the future.
-Is Synaptics on the right side of the revolution?
-Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
+Is Synaptics the best tech stock for you?
+You may be missing something obvious.
+Check out the semiconductor company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.

 - Add Synaptics to My Watchlist.